squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 that could be computed as a *side-effect* of other processing.
-For example, while parsing your input data, you might want to also count the total number of records, track a small sample of records with parsing errors for debugging later on, label records into one of 100K buckets and track the total count per bucket, and produce a bloom filter of user IDs that match some special criteria.
+For example, while parsing your input data, you might want to also count the total number of records, track a small sample of records with parsing errors for debugging later on, label records into one of 100K buckets and track the total count per bucket, and produce a bloom filter of user IDs that match some special criteria, all in one pass over the data.
 Obviously, this is completely impossible with counters.

 At first blush, it might seem like Spark's Accumulators are perfect for all these situations.
 The first three uses might seem nearly identical, especially when you come from MapReduce, and fairly straightforward translations from counters.
 And #4 makes it seems like Spark